 - What’s enticing customers to remain with you?

-However, if you want a perfect example of how to be unique in the very saturated (and competitive) market like Amazon affiliate products, then you need to check out Camel, Camel, Camel.
+However, suppose you want a perfect example of how to be unique in the very saturated (and competitive) market like Amazon affiliate products.
+In that case, you need to check out Camel, Camel, Camel.

 What’s brilliant is that the links they share with you are affiliate links.
 In fact, if you look at the very bottom of their website you’ll see a disclaimer showing that they are Amazon affiliates.
 I would LOVE to know how much revenue they generate simply by offering a unique tracker for people that helps them see the best time to buy an Amazon product.